Noam (political party): History

-Noam was founded in July of 2019.
-Its basis is in Rabbi Zvi Thau and his Har Hamor Yeshiva.
+Noam was founded in July 2019.
+Its basis is in rabbi Zvi Thau and his Har Hamor yeshiva.
 Thau and his followers believed that The Jewish Home, then led by Rafi Peretz, and Tkuma, led by Bezalel Smotrich, hadn't sufficiently advanced Jewish values, particularly in the realm of opposition to LGBT rights, protection of the Shabbat as a day of rest, and the protection of the Orthodox conversion process.
-Following Rabbi Thau's disappointment with the Union of the Right-Wing Parties, he and his followers decided to form the Noam party.
-While Rabbi Thau is the party's spiritual leader, Rabbi Dror Aryeh became the party's political leader.
-Another student of Thau that was involved in the creation of the party is Rabbi Shlomo Aviner.
+Following Thau's disappointment with the Union of the Right-Wing Parties, he and his followers decided to form the Noam party.
+While Thau is the party's spiritual leader, rabbi Dror Aryeh became the party's political leader.
+Another student of Thau involved in the creation of the party was rabbi Shlomo Aviner.
 He said that: "The party will fight against the destruction of the family, against the destruction of conversion, against the destruction of Shabbat, against the destruction of the Western Wall, and against the use of deviant content in the IDF and the Education Ministry."

-The Noam party was reported to be in talks with the Otzma Yehudit party, which split recently from the United Right, for a possible joint run.
+The Noam party was reported to be in talks with the Otzma Yehudit party, which had recently split from the United Right, for a possible joint run.
 Thau endorsed the joint ticket, marking the first time he had explicitly endorsed a political party.
 On 28 July, Noam and Otzma Yehudit agreed to run on a joint list for the September 2019 Israeli legislative election.
-The agreement between Noam and Otzma Yehudit was dissolved on 1 August because Noam disagreed with Otzma having secular Jewish candidates.
+The agreement between Noam and Otzma Yehudit was dissolved on 1 August 2019 because Noam disagreed with Otzma having secular Jewish candidates.
 Noam filed to run alone, before withdrawing from the race on 15 September.

-The party formed a joint list with Otzma Yehudit after allowing women and secular candidates on the list prior to the 2021 Israeli legislative election.
-Both parties then ran on a joint list with the Religious Zionist Party, with the party's leader, Avi Maoz, receiving the 6th spot.
+The party formed a joint list with Otzma Yehudit, after allowing women and secular candidates on the list, prior to the 2021 Israeli legislative election.
+Both parties then ran on a joint list with the Religious Zionist Party, with the party's leader, Avi Maoz, receiving the sixth spot.
 Maoz was subsequently elected to the Knesset as the list won six seats.

-The three parties agreed to run jointly in the in the 2022 Israeli legislative election on 14 September 2022, with Maoz receiving in the 11th spot.
+The three parties agreed to run jointly in the 2022 Israeli legislative election on 14 September 2022, with Maoz receiving the 11th spot.
 On 20 November 2022, both Noam and Otzma Yehudit split from the RZP, ending their technical bloc.
 On 27 November 2022, Noam reached a coalition agreement with Likud.
 On 3 January 2023, Maoz became a Deputy Minister in the Prime Minister's Office, responsible for external programs in the Ministry of Education.
+Maoz left the government in March 2025.